unchase/Unchase.FluentPerformanceMeter/README.md

 [MethodCaller("testCaller")]
 public ActionResult<string> StartWatchingWithCallerName([FromBody] string value)
 {
-    // method performance info will reach with caller name (if internal HttpContextAccessor is null) using (var pm = PerformanceMeter<PerformanceMeterController>
+    // the method’s performance info will be amended with the caller's name (if internal HttpContextAccessor is null) using (var pm = PerformanceMeter<PerformanceMeterController>
         .WatchingMethod()
         .WithSettingData